alexshook/reginald/README.md

-reginald
+Reginald 1.0
 ========

-Currently Reginald Slack bot only says hello.
-Better conversational skills in progress.
+This is the first version of Reginald Slack bit.
+Reginald 1.0 doesn't have very good conversational skills.
+He only says hello.